joaquinFarall/MovieApp/README.md

 # MovieApp

-Simple app to search for movies using TheMovieDB API.
+## Simple app to search for movies using TheMovieDB API.

-With Node.js, Express.js, using ejs template
+### I used Node.js, Express.js, ejs, bootstrap and npm packages